Carseat options during hip dysplasia treatment

 - A piece of foam or a small towel, folded behind the back can help if there is a gap due to the harness, brace or cast.
 This requires review and recommendation from a health professional as considered a modification to the car seat.

 - Depending on positioning, it may not be safe to secure your child using your existing car seat.
 Any form of modification to the carseat can impact on it's safety rating.
 Speak to a qualified health professional about your child’s fit in their car seat.
-Also see Kidsafe for further car seat safety guidelines.
+For further car seat safety guidelines please visit Kidsafe.

 The following have been, reported, from other hip families, to work with a child during treatment for hip dysplasia: